mongodb/terraform-provider-mongodbatlas/docs/resources/network_peering.md

 $ terraform import mongodbatlas_network_peering.my_peering 1112222b3bf99403840e8934-5cbf563d87d9d67253be590a-AWS
 ```

-To obtain your `project_id` and `peering_id` with the (MongoDB Atlas CLI)[https://www.mongodb.com/docs/atlas/cli/current/command/atlas-networking-peering-list/#std-label-atlas-networking-peering-list].
-Attention: The `atlas networking peering list` command returns `AWS` peerings by default.
-You must include the the `--provider` parameter: Name of your cloud service provider.
+Use the [MongoDB Atlas CLI][https://www.mongodb.com/docs/atlas/cli/current/command/atlas-networking-peering-list/#std-label-atlas-networking-peering-list] to obtain your `project_id` and `peering_id`.
+Attention gcp and azure users: The `atlas networking peering list` command returns only `AWS` peerings by default.
+You have to include the `--provider` parameter to list peerings for your cloud provider.
 Valid values are AWS, AZURE, or GCP.
 This value defaults to "AWS".

 ```
 atlas projects list